See and Do in Singapore

 Gardens by the Bay

 This large, beautiful park area of Singapore stretches over 101 hectares, boasting an impressive skywalk over lush gardens, greenhouses which recreate chilly mountain climates, as well as several themed areas for visitors to explore.

 Said to be one of the world’s largest observation wheels, the Singapore Flyover offers expats a one-of-a-kind panoramic view over the city.
 Sights to look out for include the Singapore River, Marina Bay, Raffles Place, Empress Place and the Padang.

 Every new arrival should try to take a short cruise down the Singapore River, which cuts through the heart of the city.
-For many decades, it was the main artery of trade and commerce for the British, and stately Victorian buildings stand side by side with towering glass skyscrapers along its banks.
+For many decades, it was the main artery of trade and commerce for the British – today, stately Victorian buildings stand side by side with towering glass skyscrapers along its banks.

-Kids in particular will enjoy a walkabout of Singapore Zoo, which is nestled in the Mandai rainforest and is home to more than 300 animal species from across the world.
-Singapore Zoo is also home to walkthrough exhibits, allowing visitors an immersive experience alongside the zoo's animals.
+Kids, in particular, will enjoy a walkabout of Singapore Zoo, which is home to more than 300 animal species from across the world.
+There are also opportunities to get up and personal with the zoo's denizens at feeding time.

 Universal Studios Singapore

-Expats with kids looking for a fun outing in Singapore should pay a visit to Universal Studios Singapore.
+Expats families looking for a fun outing in Singapore should pay a visit to Universal Studios Singapore.
 Expect to be kept busy for an entire day, thanks to more than 20 attractions in themed zones such as Hollywood, Ancient Egypt and Madagascar.
-Don’t miss the rollercoasters – two of which are among the world’s tallest.